The study of a modern foreign language can be an exciting and stimulating activity at any age, but particularly so for the young.

 To paraphrase Nelson Mandela’s remark:

-At Mowden Hall School, we are fully committed to the study of French: all pupils start learning French at the age of three (Nursery) and all our Year 7 pupils spend one term in South-West France, near Toulouse, where they learn not only the French language but also the culture and civilisation of France.
+At Mowden Hall School, we are fully committed to the study of French: pupils start learning French at the age of three (Nursery) and our Year 7 pupils spend one term in South-West France, near Toulouse, where they learn not only the French language but also the culture and civilisation of France.